- EGPA is an ultra-rare disease, affecting an estimated 50,000 individuals in the United States.

 - Phase One.
 Typically presents as adult-onset asthma.
 These asthmatic symptoms usually begin years before any other symptoms of EGPA appear.
 Other early warning symptoms include nasal polyps and allergic rhinitis.

 - Second phase.
 Observed by excessive numbers of eosinophils in the blood or tissue.
-Eosinophils are a type of while blood cell.
+Eosinophils are a type of white blood cell.
 These cells usually account for less than 5% of the total white blood cell count, in EGPA they can be as high as 60% of the total white blood cell count.

 - Phase three.
 Involves vasculitis (inflammation of a blood vessel or blood vessels) and may include damage to the lungs, skin, nerves, kidneys and other organs.